Supported Accommodation Innovation Fund (SAIF) (Applications Closed)

 Program Guidelines Documentation

 The following is an outline of the components of the Program Guidelines and the purpose of each.
-In addition to this a paper was produced outlining changes to the final Part C of the Program Guidelines as a result of the exposure draft period.
+In addition to this FaHCSIA has produced a paper outlining changes to the final Part C of the Program Guidelines as a result of the exposure draft period.

 Part A: Services for People with Disability Program Guidelines